Pressure on, Pep: Guardiola extension must result in Champions League success for Man City | Goal.com

 It is when they get beyond the group stage that the problems have started.

-Guardiola has never gone beyond the quarter-final stages with City and faced regular accusations that he overthinks the big matches , with the club having won just three of their seven knockout tites under the Catalans' tutelage.
+Guardiola has never gone beyond the quarter-final stage with City and faced regular accusations that he overthinks the big matches, with the club having won just three of their seven knockout ties under the Catalan's tutelage.

 Of the successes, two came when they were overwhelming favourites against Swiss champions Basel and German club Schalke, with the other - against Real Madrid last season - the only time they have beaten an established European giant.